 3. What are the Exemptions to VAT in the UAE?

-The UAE Executive VAT Regulations notify the exemption supplies on which there is no levy of tax.
+The UAE Executive VAT Regulations list the exemption supplies that are not taxable.

-As per the VAT Law in UAE, if one supplies exempted goods and services, then he will not be entitled to the input tax credit on the purchases he makes.
+As per the VAT Law in UAE, if one supplies exempted goods and services, he will not be entitled to the input tax credit on his purchases.

-For example, if a manufacturer buys raw material at a 5% rate of tax as well as produces items that are exempt from tax, then the burden of 5% input tax paid on raw materials will be on him as he will not be able to claim the input tax credit.
+For example, suppose a manufacturer buys raw material at a 5% rate of tax as well as produces items that are exempt from tax.
+In that case, the burden of 5% input tax paid on raw materials will be on him as he will not be able to claim the input tax credit.

-Moreover, certain financial services, residential buildings, and supply of bare land, etc. are exempted from VAT in UAE.
+Moreover, certain financial services, residential buildings, and the supply of bare land, etc., are exempt from VAT in the UAE.

 4. Why are Zero-rated Supplies Important in the UAE?

 Zero-rated supplies refer to the taxable supply on which VAT is charged at zero rates.
-The input tax credit is available on the purchase of goods as well as services, which is at zero-rated supplies.
-VAT Laws in UAE specify that all export of goods as well as services in UAE subject to conditions in UAE Executive Regulations will be treated as zero-rated supplies.
+The input tax credit is available on goods & services, which is at zero-rated supplies.
+Furthermore, VAT Laws in UAE specify that all export of goods and services in UAE subject to conditions in UAE Executive Regulations will be treated as zero-rated supplies.

 5. What are the Products on which VAT in UAE is Levied?

-VAT in UAE is levied on retail products such as food, beverages, jewelry, and all non-essential consumer items.
+VAT in the UAE is levied on retail products such as food, beverages, jewelry, and non-essential consumer items.

-It is also levied on stationery, school uniforms, after-school activities, cars, oil and gas, electronics as well as smartphones, second-hand goods, imported products, insurance products such as health, motor, property, reinsurance, and water, electricity, etc.
+Additionally, VAT applies to stationery, school uniforms, after-school activities, cars, oil and gas, electronics, smartphones, second-hand goods, imported products, and insurance products such as health, motor, property, reinsurance, water electricity, etc.

 6. What are the Services Subject to VAT in UAE?

-Plastic, cosmetic, or elective surgery, education provided by private higher educational institutions, fee-based financial services, vehicle services, and repairs, catering services, hotels and restaurants, telecoms, and electronic services, etc. are indeed services subject to VAT in UAE.
+Plastic, cosmetic, or elective surgery, education provided by private higher educational institutions, fee-based financial services, vehicle services, repairs, catering services, hotels and restaurants, telecoms, electronic services, etc., are indeed services subject to VAT in the UAE.

 7. What are the two Categories of VAT in UAE on Real Estate?

-For the process of VAT in UAE, following are the two categories of Real Estate:
+For the process of VAT in UAE, the following are the two categories of Real Estate: